 Gregory Bettsis an award-winning author, editor and professor at Brock University in St. Catharines, Ontario.
 He has been teaching literature for a dozen years now at four different universities in Canada and Germany.
 He has published five books of poetry, edited five books of experimental Canadian writing, and recently published Avant-Garde Canadian Literature: The Early Manifestations.
 He is currently the Director of the Centre for Canadian Studies and Graduate Program Director of Canadian and American Studies at Brock.

-Katherine Bitney is author of three critically acclaimed books of poetry: While You Were Out, Heart and Stone, and Singing Bone.
-A fourth collection is forthcoming from Turnstone Press for fall 2012.
+Katherine Bitney is the author of three critically acclaimed books of poetry: While You Were Out, Heart and Stone and Singing Bone.
+Her fourth collection, Firewalk, was published by Turnstone Press in fall 2012.
 She has worked as editor, mentor, creative writing instructor, arts juror and literary creative director for over thirty years in Manitoba.
 Most recently she developed the text for Cantus Borealis, a choral piece on the Boreal with composer Sid Robinovitch (premiered April 2011).
-Katherine Bitney holds a Master's degree in Religion.
+Katherine Bitney holds a Master’s degree in Religion.

 Lesley-Anne Bourne grew up in North Bay, Ontario.
 She received her Hons.
 B.A. in English and Creative Writing at York University and her M.F.A. in Creative Writing at the University of British Columbia, and has been a participant several times in the Writing Program at The Banff Centre for the Arts.
 She is the author of three books of poetry – The Story of Pears (1990), Skinny Girls (1993), and Field Day (1996) – and a novel, The Bubble Star (1998).
 Her writing has appeared in various anthologies, including Breathing Fire: Canada’s New Poets and Coastlines: the Poetry of Atlantic Canada.
 Her awards include the Air Canada Award, administered by the Canadian Authors’ Association, for a writer under thirty with outstanding promise; the Bliss Carman Poetry Award; and the PEI Milton Acorn Poetry Award.
 She has been a creative writing instructor for the Maritime Writers' Workshop at the University of New Brunswick and Artsperience at Canadore College in North Bay.
 She teaches Creative Writing and University 100 (First-year Experience) at the University of Prince Edward Island.